vahdettinA/vahdettinA/README.md

 ---

 ## 💡 Quote
-> “Code is like humor.
-When you have to explain it, it’s bad.”
+> “The best software is written by those who love what they do.”

 ---